Skip to main content

 The school templates will contain all of the necessary or required elements and sections for most class syllabi.
 If there is a special situation where a new heading/content area is needed, you can easily add one or more components to the syllabus.

-6. Enter the name which will be the heading for the section in the syllabus.
+4. Enter the name that will be the heading for the section in the syllabus.

-8. Your new component will be added to the bottom of the syllabus.
+6. Your new component will be added to the bottom of the syllabus.
+To move it elsewhere, see Reorder Components below.

 Back to menu.